-[fpc-pascal] Generic type declaration example versus
+[fpc-pascal] Generic type declaration example versus manual.

 Marco van de Voort